 |Quartile||Female %||Male %|

-To recognise the contribution of colleagues in our improved Care Quality Commission (CQC) rating in 2017 a £12 payment was made to 100% of women and men in the organisation.
+To recognise the staff contribution to our improved Care Quality Commission (CQC) rating in 2017 a £12 payment was made to 100% of women and men in the organisation.

-Women’s bonus pay is 83% lower (mean) than men and equal at £12 for the median payment.
+Women’s bonus pay is 83% lower (mean) than men and the same at £12 for the median payment.

 *The bonus pay gap includes bonuses in the form of money, vouchers, securities, securities options, or interests in securities which relate to profit sharing, productivity, performance, incentive or commission.